Double Barrel (2015 film)

 Double Barrel is a 2015 Indian Malayalam-language parody gangster film written, directed, and co-produced by Lijo Jose Pellissery.
 It was jointly produced by August Cinema and Amen Movie Monastery.
 The film stars an ensemble cast, including Prithviraj Sukumaran, Indrajith Sukumaran, Arya, Chemban Vinod Jose, Sunny Wayne, Swathi Reddy, Isha Sharvani, Vijay Babu, Poornima Indrajith, Anil Radhakrishnan Menon, Thomas Berly, Sherrin Varghese, Sabumon Abdusamad, Rachana Narayanankutty, Anil Murali, Asif Ali, and Pearle Maaney.
 Prashant Pillai composed the music, while the cinematography and editing were handled by Abinandhan Ramanujam and Manoj-Sathyaraj Natarajan.

 Double Barrel was released on 28 August 2015.
-It mostly received mixed reviews from critics and disappointed at the box office.
-However, the film has achieved a cult following.
+It mostly received mixed to negative reviews from critics and disappointed at the box office.

 Plot

 Laila and Majnu are two precious stones which have value only if they are together.
 The stones are now possessed by a crime boss called "Don" in Goa, who tries to sell them in order not to lose them to his son, Gabbar, whom he despises.
-Don approaches two experienced gangsters named Pancho and Vinci and offers it for a price of ₹10 crore, and the duo agrees and asks for a week time to arrange the money.
-Gabbar's underboss, Billy, learns about this and offers Pancho and Vinci ₹100 crores to buy it.
+Don approaches two experienced gangsters named Pancho and Vinci and offers them the stones for ₹10 crore, and the duo agrees and asks for a week's time to arrange the money.
+Gabbar's underboss, Billy, learns about this and offers Pancho and Vinci ₹100 crores to buy the stones.
 Pancho and Vinci get ₹5 crore from Blacky, which actually belongs to the Tarkovs, a Russian mob in Goa.
 For the remaining ₹5 crore, they plan to rob the black money of Podiyadis, a local hawala gang in Kerala.
 While the deal happens, things get mixed up, which leads to a big gang war between all the groups.
 However, Pancho and Vinchi escape from the gang war with the money and join Laila and Majnu.